1 tablespoon cooking oil, rendered lard or bacon grease

 1/2 teaspoon red chili flakes

-1/4 teaspoon cumin seeds, toasted and ground (substitute ground if seeds are not available)
+1/4 teaspoon cumin seeds, toasted and ground (or ground seeds)

 1 cup light beer (any light lager will work great, enjoy the remaining while cooking:)